willherzog/symfony-item-options-bundle/README.md

             ])
             ->add('option_example_b', TextType::class, [
                 'item_option' => ExampleItemOption::OPTION_EXAMPLE_B,
-                'required' => false, // Since this field is not required, if the user does not submit a value, the above "default" value will be used
+                'required' => false, // Since this field is not required, if the user does not submit a value, the above "default" value will be returned by calls to OptionsIndexTrait::getOptionValue()
                 'label' => 'Example Option B'
             ])
             ->add('option_example_c', EnumType::class, [